 We want to develop our appreciation and understanding of the needs of frontline service delivery staff and to better assess and meet their needs with practical, accessible and appropriate opportunities.
 This includes supporting skills development and progression planning in services, and staff team development sessions for Tier 3 and 4 services (public, private and third sector organisations).

-Deadline 3 31st August, Trustee meeting 9th September, response within 5 working days of meeting
+Deadline 2: 31st August 2023, Trustees meeting 5th September, response within 5 working days

 FPSA will consider funding for:

-- UK Conference bursaries - for an individual up to £1,200 to cover conference fees, travel, accommodation and sustenance.
-For conferences outside of the UK, awards may be made up to £1,500
+• Conference bursaries - for an individual to cover conference fees, travel, accommodation and sustenance.

-- Conferences and training days organised by local Tier 3 and 4 services - awards of up to £6,000 per application
+• Conferences and training days organised by local Tier 3 and 4 services

-- Research and clinical audit by individuals - awards of up to £2,000 per application for small research or clinical audit projects and proposals that must relate to adolescent work, frontline practice and be of clinical benefit (stipulations of relevancy must be provided)
+• Research and clinical audit by individuals for small research or clinical audit projects.
+Proposals must relate to adolescent work, frontline practice and be of clinical benefit (stipulations of relevancy must be provided)

 FPSA does not accept applications for the following: